Best small 4x4s in the UK

 Owning and driving a BMW X1 is also a pleasure.
 The interior feels like it’s been pulled straight from one of BMW’s larger SUVs - you get loads of tech, two super high-definition screens for infotainment and driver information, and a generally luxurious feel.
 The X1’s square body means it’s pretty practical too - there’s good space in the rear and a big boot, though if you want to sacrifice a bit of that for some style, there’s always the coupe-like X2 which shares the X1’s platform and most of its engines.

-A former Carwow Car of the Year, the Volvo EX30 is another four-wheel drive car which you definitely wouldn’t want to take onto any really taxing terrain.
-But it’s nice to have the extra traction available, especially as the regular EX30 is rear-wheel drive - a setup not known for its ability on the slippery stuff.
+Volvo EX30 reviewIt may be a former Carwow Car of the Year, but the Volvo EX30 is another four-wheel drive car which you definitely wouldn’t want to take onto any really taxing terrain.
+It’s nice to have the extra traction available in Ultra Twin Motor Performance trim, especially as the regular EX30 is rear-wheel drive - a setup not known for its ability on the slippery stuff.

 More interestingly, the EX30 is a fully electric car, so if you were looking to reduce your carbon footprint but didn’t want to sacrifice having the security of four driven wheels then this could be a great place to start.